msrasys/nnscaler/docs/source/parallel_module.md

     - `zero_ngroups`: the number of groups to be used in zero.
     - `inference_only`: whether to generate code for inference only.
 If it is true, the generated code can not be used to train the model.
     - `use_end2end`: whether to use end2end training.
 For the requirement of end2end, see the description above.
-    - `use_pipeline`: whether to use pipeline.
-Please note the pipeline parallelism is only supported for end2end modules, so you must set `use_end2end=True` if you want to use pipeline.
-    - `pipeline_nmicros`: the number of microbatches in the pipeline.
-    - `pipeline_nstages`: the number of stages in the pipeline.
-    - `pipeline_scheduler`: the scheduler name for the pipeline.
-Current we support four schedulers in training `1f1b`/`1f1b_plus`/`gpipe`/`chimera_direct` (4 stages pipeline only), and one scheduler in inference `infer_pipe`.
     - `pas_config`: the configuration for the PAS policy (partition-assign-schedule policy, which describes how to place all computations across devices.
 For details, please refer to [PAS Policies](#pas-policies)).
     It is a dictionary, and will be used by the PAS policy.
     Please note different PAS will have different configurations,